 Applying for and claiming insurance as a transgender person can be tricky, as many insurance policies treat male and female applicants differently in terms of premiums and coverage.
 Right now, most if not all insurance companies in Singapore also do not cover transition-related costs.

-This guide was written by a financial adviser on our team, and we hope it will help to answer some of the questions you may have.
+This guide was written by a financial adviser on our team.
+We hope it will help answer some of the questions you may have.

 - Application Process

 - Updating Particulars

 Application for insurance can be done as per normal, and your application will be treated as standard life if you do not have any physical or mental health issues.
 Any such issues will need to be underwritten accordingly.
 If you have been officially diagnosed with Gender Dysphoria, you should mention this in your application.
 If you have no official diagnosis, there is technically no need for you to declare that you are transgender.
 You may still wish to do so if you plan to transition soon.